Lifailon/magnet2url/README.md

 ## magnet2url

-Convert the transferred info hash torrent or magnet uri to a url address (https format) for redirect to the default torrent client.
+Converts the transferred info hash torrent or magnet uri to a web url address (https) for redirect to the default torrent client.

 This approach is used in cases where the magnet link is not perceived as a url for redirection, for example, in the Telegram bot.